elexLogo

 If you’re delivering from the US to Canada, USPS is a solid choice.
 Because of its flat rate shipping policy, it is well-liked by shippers.
 There are numerous drop-off places for the packages in the US, making them easily accessible to anyone.
 For urgent items that must be delivered in three to five working days, they provide priority mail express and global express guaranteed.
 Even while it is a reasonable alternative financially, there is a disadvantage if you need quick shipping.
 Once they reach Canada, packages are immediately handed over to Canada Post.
 In addition to filing for a new tracking number provided by Canada Post, this may require a few more delivery days for customs clearance.

-USPS Priority Mail International – Small Flat Rate Box costs approximately $30 and is delivered within 6-10 days
+USPS Priority Mail International – Small Flat Rate Box costs approximately $32 and is delivered within 6-10 days.

 FedEx

-Because of its superior tracking system and quick shipping service, FedEx is well-known among eCommerce businesses.
+FedEx has a superior tracking system and quick shipping service, FedEx is well-known among eCommerce businesses.
 They have an extensive global logistics network, which helps them provide quick services.
 FedEx also offers express and overnight delivery of Canadian shipments.
 FedEx also offers various International services to Canada for shipments that aren’t as urgent.
 Although, when shipping packages that weigh more than ten pounds, FedEx can be quite expensive, just like UPS.

-FedEx International Economy costs approximately $64.56 and is delivered within 6-10 days.
+FedEx International Economy costs approximately $96.67 and is delivered within 6-10 days.

 DHL